 Woodrow Wilson International Center for Scholars: Provides residential fellowship in Washington, D.C. for 9 months for the research and study of humanities and social science.
 Fellows also work with policy-makers and Wilson Center staff.

-Berlin Program for Advanced German and European Studies: offers funding for up to one-year of research support at the Freie Universitat Berlin.
+Berlin Program for Advanced German and European Studies: Offers funding for up to one-year of research support at the Freie Universitat Berlin and is open to scholars in all social sciences and humanities disciplines, including historians working on the period since the mid-18th century.

-Chiang Ching-kuo Foundation for International Scholarly Exchange: provide support for research on Chinese Studies in the humanities and social sciences.
+Chiang Ching-kuo Foundation for International Scholarly Exchange: Provides support for research on Chinese Studies in the humanities and social sciences.
 Deadline: October

 National Research Council: Awards made to scientists and engineers who can apply their special knowledge to research areas that are of interest to them and to the host laboratories and centers.